gslakes/directscientocracy/README.rst

 Direct scientocracy - debate forum
 ===================================

-This is the project for debate forum software implementing ideas from direct scientocracy.
+This is a project for implementing ideas from direct scientocracy.
+In particular, this is a project for developing debate forum software.

 Direct scientocracy is the idea that decisions (policy) made at any scale are best made collaboratively, directly involving the people impacted